Yandex Cloud

 Management console

-1. Navigate to the Managed Service for MySQL service.
+1. Navigate to Managed Service for MySQL.

-2. Click the name of your cluster.
+2. Click the cluster name.

 3. Enable public access for the cluster hosts: